Ozro W. Childs: Farmers and Merchants Bank

 Ozro Childs invested, largely in land and commercial enterprises, often with Isaias W. Hellman as a partner.
 Their most significant and long-term success was the Farmers and Merchants Bank of Los Angeles, which included some of the town's most prominent citizens as additional investors.
 Their conservative lending practices allowed the bank to endure every panic and depression.
 The Farmers and Merchants Bank was bought by Security Pacific in 1956, and after various mergers it is now within Bank of America.

+Grand Opera House

+Childs opened the Grand Opera House in downtown Los Angeles in 1884.
+The theater sat 1,311 and was the largest in the city upon its opening.

 University of Southern California

 Childs was involved in philanthropic work.
 When Judge Robert Maclay Widney sought to create a university in Los Angeles in the 1870s, he received assistance from donors including Childs.
 In 1879, Childs contributed a considerable amount of land to the founding of the University of Southern California, which opened in 1880.

 He died at his Los Angeles Main Street home in 1890, leaving six living children (out of ten) and a widow who survived him by over 40 years.